microsoft/moaw/workshops/semantic-kernel-ws/workshop.md

   - Vivien Londe
   - Maxime Villeger
 contacts:                               # Required.
 Must match the number of authors
-  - @Philess
+  - '@Philess'
-  - @vivienlonde
+  - '@vivienlonde'
-  - @mavilleg
+  - '@mavilleg'
-duration_minutes: 1440                   # Required.
+duration_minutes: 480                   # Required.
 Estimated duration in minutes
 tags: C#, Python, GenAI, OpenAI                  # Required.
 Tags for filtering and searching
 #banner_url: assets/banner.jpg           # Optional.
 Should be a 1280x640px image
 #video_url: https://youtube.com/link     # Optional.
 Link to a video of the workshop